luciencd/discord-blocker/readme.md

 Have you ever looked at the time and noticed it was 3 am and you're still in voice chat with the boys?
 Wish you could put a stop to that but also don't trust 3rd party apps with lots of permissions?

-I created a lightweight customizable shell script as a tiny project.
+To solve this, I created a lightweight customizable shell script as a tiny project.
 You can read all the code yourself in 2 minutes.

 ### How it works